chrishoste/SwiftTokenGen/README.md

 # SwiftTokenGen
 Effortlessly generate code from DesignTokens.
 Decode Figma exports or Amazon Style Dictionary JSON.
 Seamlessly populate stencil templates for enhanced development.
 Simplify development with SwiftTokenGen.

+> This open-source project is currently in its early stage, and while it does work, it still requires a lot of love and work to reach its full potential.
+I encourage you to provide feedback, suggest new features, or contribute to the project.
+I value open discussions and I am excited to collaborate with you.
+Feel free to explore and experiment!

 # ⚙️ Installation
 To install the `swift-token-gen` tool for your open-source project, you have two options: